stashed/docs/docs/guides/latest/hooks/backup-and-restore-hooks.md

 Here, we are going to demonstrate how you can perform different actions before and after backup and restore a MySQL database.
 Some of the examples might not reflect the real-world use cases but it serves the sole purpose of demonstrating what is possible.

+> Note that, this is an advanced concept.
+If you haven't tried the normal backup restore processes yet, we will recommend to try them first.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).